Talcum Powder Cancer Lawsuits – Baby Powder Ovarian Cancer Lawsuit Information

 No-Cost, No-Obligation Baby Powder Lawsuit Case Review for Persons or Families of Persons Who Developed Ovarian Cancer After a History of Perineal Baby Powder Use

-Onder, Shelton, O’Leary & Peterson, LLC is a St. Louis personal injury law firm handling serious injury and death claims across the country.
-We have represented clients throughout the United States in complex pharmaceutical litigation such as Vioxx, Digitek, Ethex and others, and if you or a loved one has suffered from ovarian cancer we will discuss your situation and answer as many of your questions as possible without any fee or further obligation.
+OnderLaw, LLC is a St. Louis personal injury law firm handling serious injury and death claims across the country.
+Its mission is the pursuit of justice, no matter how complex the case or strenuous the effort.
+OnderLaw, LLC has represented clients throughout the United States in pharmaceutical and medical device litigation such as Pradaxa, Lexapro and Yasmin/Yaz, where the firm's attorneys held significant leadership roles in the litigation, as well as Actos, DePuy, Risperdal and others.
+The firm has represented thousands of persons in these and other products liability litigation, including DePuy hip replacement systems, which settled for $2.5 billion and Pradaxa internal bleeding, which settled for $650 million.
+OnderLaw, LLC won over $300 million in four talcum powder ovarian cancer lawsuits in St. Louis to date and other law firms throughout the nation often seek its experience and expertise on complex litigation.
+If you or a loved one has suffered from ovarian cancer we will discuss your situation and answer as many of your questions as possible without any fee or further obligation.
 Should you wish our firm to represent you in a baby powder cancer lawsuit, we never charge a fee unless we are able to collect for you.